thuyminhtran/sdl_atf/README.md

    Project ERROR: Unknown module(s) in QT: websockets

    Solution:
-   You have to chage location of qmake in Makefile in atf root directory Find location of qmake executable on your local PC:
+   You have to change location of qmake in Makefile in atf root directory Find location of qmake executable on your local PC:
    (It should look like: .../Qt/5.3/gcc_64/bin/qmake)